1.11.8 Servicewide Electronic Research Program (SERP)

 Note:

-2. Read the SERP Submission Form User Guide before using the SERP Submission Form Application to submit updates regarding their IRM.
-See IRM 1.11.8.7.1, Updating IRMs through a IRM Procedural Update (IPU).
+2. Read the SERP Submission Form User Guide before using the SERP Submission Form application to submit IRM Procedural Updates (IPUs).
+See IRM 1.11.8.7.1, Updating IRMs through an IRM Procedural Update (IPU).

 3. Participate in the annual IRM certification to ensure current and accurate information is being hosted on SERP.
 See IRM 1.11.8.11, Content Certification Process.

-1. All content hosted on SERP must be compliant with Section 508 (e.g., IRMs, Alerts, job aids, etc.).
-This ensures all information on the SERP Website is accessible by users of adaptive software (i.e., visually impaired).
+1. Content hosted on SERP is compliant with Section 508 (e.g., IRMs, alerts, job aids, etc.) and ensures information on the SERP website is accessible to people with disabilities.

 Reminder:

-5. Refer to the Information Resources Accessibility Program (IRAP) Website or the Alternative Media Center (AMC) for more information on Section 508.
+6. Refer to the Information Resources Accessibility Program (IRAP) website or the Alternative Media Center (AMC) for more information on Section 508.

 Adding Content to the SERP Website